codisteinborn/ConcertApp/README.md

 Get your Tickets!:

-Find a show that you would like to see, just click on one of the concert pictures and you will be directed to Ticktmaster where you buy tickets!!
+Find a show that you would like to see, just click on one of the concert pictures and you will be directed to Ticketmaster where you buy tickets!

 Add an Artist: